 On this page, you’ll find all the practical information and links you need for a well-planned visit that will guarantee an unforgettable, hassle-free experience!

 Buy your tickets from our online ticket office and beat the queues, especially if you’re heading to the top of the Tower.
-Our online ticket office is where you can find the best prices for our e-tickets to the top or the 2nd floor.
+Our online ticket office is where you can find the best prices for our e-tickets to the top or the 2nd floor (by lift).
 By buying time-stamped e-tickets, you’ll save time at the Tower!
 You can book your visit up to two months in advance: and we definitely recommend booking for the summer months (July and August), when the Eiffel Tower is at its busiest.
-For visits on a whim, our online ticket office sells e-tickets for a visit the same day (while stocks last) : until 3 three hours before your visit time (for lift tickets) or even until the last minute if you're already on the spot (for stairs tickets to the second floor only).
+For visits on a whim, our online ticket office sells e-tickets for a visit the same day (while stocks last) : until 3 three hours before your visit time (for lift tickets).
+Stairs tickets are sold on the spot at the Tower's ticket offices.

 There are two entrances in the gardens to reach the Eiffel Tower’s esplanade: the entrance 1 (South) and the entrance 2 (East).
 You will pass through the first security checks at these entrances, and they also give you a chance to explore the recently landscaped gardens.
 Tip: to save some time, please prefer the entrance 2 (East) in the gardens, which is often less crowded.

 Log on to the Eiffel Tower’s free WiFi (_WiFi_Tour_Eiffel)!
 Just enter your email address on the online form that appears when you connect.
 It’s an easy way to share this special time with your friends and family on social media.